robert-laws/advanced-css-sass/README.md

 ## Use a logical architecture for organizing folders for development

-The 7-1 Pattern - 7 different folders for partial Sass files, and 1 main Sass file to import all other files into a compiled CSS stylesheet.
+The 7-1 Pattern = 7 different folders for partial Sass files, and 1 main Sass file to import all other files into a compiled CSS stylesheet.

 ### The 7 Folders

-* base
+* base/
-* components
+* components/
-* layout
+* layout/
-* pages
+* pages/
-* themes
+* themes/
-* abstracts
+* abstracts/
-* vendors
+* vendors/